 - used in the correct manner.

-It is a good idea to have your measuring instruments used for trade purposes checked regularly by a licensed service organisation and have a quality management program in place to monitor how you are going.
+It's a good idea to have your measuring instruments used for trade purposes checked regularly by a licensed service organisation and have a quality management program in place to monitor how you're going.

-Goods offered for sale by measurement must be sold by legal units of measurement - eg kg, L, m.
+Goods offered for sale by measurement must be sold by legal units of measurement - e.g kilograms, litres, millimeters.

 Manufacturers, packers and importers have a duty to carry out sufficient checks to ensure that all batches of prepacked articles meet the legislative requirements for correct measurement.

 Trade measurement inspectors can visit a place of business 'at any reasonable time of day' in response to a complaint or enquiry from a consumer.